HIPAA Compliance Checklist for 2025

 3. Zluri

-Zluri helps IT teams find and manage every SaaS app in the company.
-It automates onboarding, offboarding, and user access, reducing manual work for IT.
-The platform gives clear insights into usage so teams can eliminate shadow IT and unused licenses.
-Zluri is ideal for businesses looking for strong SaaS management and simple access governance.
+Zluri helps IT teams find and manage every SaaS app in the organization.
+It automates onboarding, offboarding, and user access, reducing manual IT work while providing clear usage insights to eliminate shadow IT and unused licenses.

 Key Features